Novelist Uses New Book

 prosecution for a murder she didn't commit.
 Dylan Roberts her most

-he knows the truth and wants to help her.
-He's let her escape before when he
+that he knows the truth and wants to help her.
+He's let her escape before

 As Casey works to collect evidence about the real murderers, she stumbles